Zac Taylor

-Zachary William Taylor (born May 10, 1983) is an American football coach who is the head coach for the Cincinnati Bengals of the National Football League (NFL).
-Beginning his NFL career as an offensive assistant, he was the quarterbacks coach for the Los Angeles Rams when they made a Super Bowl appearance in Super Bowl LIII.
-Taylor was named Cincinnati's head coach the following season in 2019, where he went 6–25–1 in his first two years.
-In 2021, he led the Bengals to their first playoff win since 1990, ending the longest active drought in the four major North American sports, en route to an appearance in Super Bowl LVI.
-He followed this up with 12 wins and a trip to the Conference championship game in 2022.
-In his time with the Bengals, Taylor has won 5 postseason games, the same amount won by the team in their entire history prior to hiring him as their head coach.
+Zachary William Taylor (born May 10, 1983) is an American professional football coach and former quarterback who is the head coach of the Cincinnati Bengals of the National Football League (NFL).
+He played college football for the Wake Forest Deacons, Butler Grizzlies, and Nebraska Cornhuskers before signing with the Tampa Bay Buccaneers in 2007 as an undrafted free agent.

+Taylor was named Cincinnati's head coach in 2019, where he went 6–25–1 in his first two years.
+In 2021, Taylor led the Bengals to their first playoff win since 1990, ending the longest active drought in the four major North American sports, en route to an appearance in Super Bowl LVI.
+Taylor followed this up with 12 wins and a trip to the AFC Championship Game in 2022.
+During his time with the Bengals, Taylor has won five postseason games, matching the franchise total prior to his hiring as head coach.

 College career

 Early collegiate career

 Despite Taylor's record-setting career at Norman High School in Norman, Oklahoma, few colleges recruited him.
-Even his hometown school, the Oklahoma Sooners, passed him over.
-In 2002, he signed with the Wake Forest Demon Deacons, where he redshirted his first year and filled in as a backup position the next, completing the only pass he attempted in those two years.
-From there he transferred to Butler Community College in Kansas, where he had a breakout season, leading Butler to the NJCAA championship game and earning second-team NJCAA All-American honors.
+In 2002, Taylor signed with Wake Forest, where he redshirted his first year and filled in as a backup position the next, completing the only pass he attempted in those two years.
+From there, Taylor transferred to Butler Community College in Kansas, where he had a breakout season, leading Butler to the NJCAA championship game and earning second-team NJCAA All-American honors.